 About Dryp A/S

 Dryp is a Danish technology company focused on digital solutions for water and wastewater utilities.
 By enabling better data management and hydraulic analysis, Dryp helps utilities improve operational efficiency, infrastructure resilience and decision-making.
+The Company was a winner of the Earth 05 Co-Creation prize in 2025.
 See full profile.